Top 4 tips to finding the ‘money tree’ within your trade business

-The secret is; to keep money in your bank account as long as possible.
+The secret is: keep money in your bank account as long as possible.

-We need to get a little creative with how we go about this, but in short, let me share with you 4 of my top tips to finding the ‘money tree’ within your trade business..
+We need to get a little creative with how we go about this.
+In short, let me share with you 4 of my top tips to finding the ‘money tree’ within your trade business.

 We pay invoices only on a Tuesday.
-Yes, yes, there are some that are urgent and are paid outside of this rule, but generally speaking this is how we operate, and NEVER are invoices paid early.
+Yes, yes, there are some that are urgent and are paid outside of this rule.
+Generally speaking, this is how we operate, and never are invoices paid early.

 Hunting down your growing debtors list surely is the trigger you need to get your sh$t together to change your ways.